deeplearning4j/deeplearning4j/eigenvector.md

 Notice we’re using the plural – axes and lines.
 Just as a German may have a Volkswagen for grocery shopping, a Mercedes for business travel, and a Porsche for joy rides (each serving a distinct purpose), square matrices have as many eigenvectors as they have linearly independent dimensions; i.e. a 2 x 2 matrix would have two eigenvectors, a 3 x 3 matrix three, and an n x n matrix would have n eigenvectors, each one representing its line of action in one dimension.

-Because eigenvectors distill the axes of principal force that a matrix moves along, they are useful in matrix decomposition, or matrix vectorization; i.e. the representation of a matrix by a vector.
-In that sense, they perform the same task as the autoencoders employed by deep neural networks.
+Because eigenvectors distill the axes of principal force that a matrix moves input along, they are useful in matrix decomposition; i.e. [the diagonalization of a matrix along its eigenvectors](http://mathworld.wolfram.com/MatrixDiagonalization.html).
+Because those eigenvectors are representative of the matrix, they perform the same task as the autoencoders employed by deep neural networks.

 To quote Yoshua Bengio: